womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

  => 1
 ```

 Both of this logic expressions give us `2` as truthy result.
 But there is one difference here.
-In first case `foo` equal to `2` and in second example `foo` is `1`.
+In first case `foo` equals to `2` and in second example `foo` is `1`.
 This is related, of course, with operator precedence.
 Because `&&` has higher precedence than `=` in the first example we have:

 ```ruby
 foo = (1 && 2)
 ```

-In second example order of those operations is different. `=` has higher precedence, then `and` so we have:
+In second example,  order of those operations is different. `=` has higher precedence, then `and` so we have:

 ```ruby
 (foo = 1) and 2